-The Cellist: Maya Beiser + Jamshed Bharucha
+The Rubin The Cellist: Maya Beiser + Jamshed Bharucha

 Cellist Maya Beiser converses with cognitive scientist Jamshed Bharucha about tonality and what effect music has on our psyche and well-being following a performance of Michael Harrison's Just Ancient Loops.
 The cello becomes an 'Über-instrument', laying down drones, building rhythmical grooves on top of each other, singing melismatic melodies, and reaching up to the stratosphere as the music and film evolves and builds into a massive, exhilarating climax.